 Travel guidance during the pandemic

-Many consumers contact us asking specific questions about the travel industry’s current state and whether taking a trip is ok at this time.
+Many consumers contact us daily asking us if taking a trip is ok at this time.
 Here’s some guidance to help you make your decision.

 - If you plan on flying, you must wear a mask

-If you must travel, be aware of the mask requirement.
-In the interest of public safety and to attempt to contain the spread of the coronavirus, no passenger above age two can fly without a mask at this time.
-That includes people who in the past qualified for a medical waiver of the mask policy.
+If you travel, even if you are vaccinated, be aware of the mask requirements.
+In the United States at this time, no passenger above age two can fly without a mask.
+As of Feb 2021, this is a federal law.
 This rule is not negotiable, and the airlines are banning people who try to fly without a mask.
 Remember, the CDC’s current guidance says that wearing a mask protects you and the people around you.
-Until a vaccine is widely available, parents of small children who won’t willingly wear a mask should abandon plans to travel by air.
+Parents of small children who won’t willingly wear a mask should abandon plans to travel by air.

 - Masks are required on other forms of public transportation